 In particular, they researched six people who lived to be above the age of 100.
 They discovered that things like diet, movement, stress levels, and socioeconomic status played a role in how long these record-breakers lived.

-The oldest person on this list and in recorded history was Jeanne Louise Calment, who lived to be 122 years old and has been the only person to live past 120.
+The oldest person on this list and in recorded history was France-native Jeanne Louise Calment, who lived to be 122 years old and has been the only person to live past 120.
 Calment was quite the mystery when she was alive and has remained that way even after her death in 1997.

 Low-stress levels could have likely also been a factor.
 Calment had the privilege of living a wealthy, low-stress lifestyle for the entire duration of her 122 years.
-She never worked a full-time job, so you could easily say her stress levels were much lower than the average human being.
+She never worked a full-time job, so you could easily say her stress levels were much lower than the average human being's.
 Because she didn't have to work much, she could enjoy active hobbies on a consistent basis like tennis, swimming, playing the piano, and biking.

 But regardless of what you believe about the "oldest person in the world," we can still take away some valuable lessons.
 Eat your chocolate, drink your wine, use olive oil, and treat yourself to hobbies you love.

 A previous version of this article ran on March 28, 2022, and has since been updated to include more information about Calment's favorite foods and the research that supports their link to longevity.